erikhernandezv/comicsApp/README.md

 # ComicsApp

-This is an example application, to learn Angular 9.
-The application has the following functionalities.
-Search, comic card, tab about, use  for components, etc.

 _This is an example application, to learn Angular 9.
 The application has the following functionalities.
 Search, comic card, tab about, use  for components, etc._

 ## Comenzando 🚀